Is Principal U.S. MegaCap ETF (USMC) a Strong ETF Right Now?

-The fund is managed by Principal Funds.
-USMC has been able to amass assets over $2.06 billion, making it one of the larger ETFs in the Style Box - Large Cap Blend.
-This particular fund seeks to match the performance of the Nasdaq US Mega Cap Select Leaders Index before fees and expenses.
+The fund is managed by Principal Funds, and has been able to amass over $1.96 billion, which makes it one of the larger ETFs in the Style Box - Large Cap Blend.
+USMC, before fees and expenses, seeks to match the performance of the Nasdaq US Mega Cap Select Leaders Index.

 The Nasdaq U.S. Mega Cap Select Leaders Index uses a quantitative model designed to identify equity securities of companies with the largest market capitalizations in the Nasdaq US 500 Large Cap Index, with higher weights given to securities that are less volatile.

 Cost is an important factor in selecting the right ETF, and cheaper funds can significantly outperform their more expensive cousins if all other fundamentals are the same.